IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/form.md

 <!-- Blazor -->

-To get started with the `IgbForm` component, you first need to register the `IgbFormModule`.
+To get started with the `Form` component, you first need to register the `IgbFormModule`.

 ```razor
 IgbFormModule.Register(IgniteUIBlazor);